 There is thorough documentation available on how to use Google Analytics.
 It is highly recommended that you take your time exploring the Google Analytics interface and learning about the types of data available in the reports.

-If you are working on an existing Open Berkeley site and would like access to your site's Google Analytics reports, please work with your site owner (if applicable) to contact firstname.lastname@example.org.
+If you are working on an existing Open Berkeley site and would like access to your site's Google Analytics reports, please work with your site owner, or email firstname.lastname@example.org.

 Privacy and security considerations